Breathing a sigh of relief

 Lung cancer is the leading cause of cancer death in the United States, accounting for about 1 in 5, according to the American Cancer Society.
 Each year, more people die of lung cancer than of colon, breast and prostate cancers combined.

-Biggs’ cancer was detected at Stage 1 after Safadi used the system to biopsy a small nodule in Biggs’ right lung.
+Biggs’ cancer was detected at Stage 1 after Dr. Safadi used the system to biopsy a small nodule in Biggs’ right lung.

 Biggs was referred to Safadi after she wasn’t getting better from treatments for what she was told was bronchitis.